force11/force11-sciwg/guidance/software_citation_checklist_for_developers.md

 ### What is an appropriate license?

-Open source license guidance is readily available.
+Open source license guidance is readily available [2].
 Choose a license that meets your needs, and that of your community of users.

 ### What are appropriate metadata formats?

-The CodeMeta.json format captures software metadata, and is understood by a growing number of digital repositories, It is also easy to convert this to many common metadata schema used by software repositories.
+The CodeMeta.json format [3] captures software metadata, and is understood by a growing number of digital repositories, It is also easy to convert this to many common metadata schema used by software repositories.

-The Citation File Format (CFF) is a human- and machine-readable file format in YAML 1.2 which provides citation metadata for software.
+The Citation File Format (CFF) [4] is a human- and machine-readable file format in YAML 1.2 which provides citation metadata for software.

 Your community may already have a recommended metadata format for software metadata.

 ### How do I give a clear version number?

-We recommend using semantic versioning.
+We recommend using semantic versioning [5].

 ### How do I procure a persistent identifier for my software release?

 The easiest way of getting a persistent identifier is to deposit your source code in a digital repository which accepts software and issues Digital Object Identifiers (DOIs).
-Zenodo's integration with GitHub makes this easier to do automatically, but you can also manually deposit it into a reepository.
+Zenodo's integration with GitHub [6] makes this easier to do automatically, but you can also manually deposit it into a repository.

 ### Where should I add my recommended citation to the documentation for my software?